 He was the most recognized Yankee closer before Mariano Rivera took that role.
 He won a World Series in 1978 with the Yankees and turned in nine All-Star appearances.

-Fingers was the first modern day closer and is in the hall of fame.
+Fingers were the first modern-day closer and are in the hall of fame.